Attune Flow Cytometer Configurator: UX Design of a Scientific Tool

 Pulumi’s first UI library, built to bring consistency, scalability, and efficiency to the design and development of the Pulumi Cloud Console.

 The Pulumi UX team lacked a formal UI library, which led to inconsistencies across the product and inefficiencies in both design and development.
 As Pulumi Cloud and the team grew, the need for a unified visual language became clear.
-A small team consisting of three senior UX/UI designers and a front-end developer came together to create Pulumi’s first UI library.
 The focus was on building reusable components and establishing foundational styles to support a more consistent and scalable user experience.

 Before the UI library existed, our design and development workflows were fragmented.
 Designers frequently recreated components from scratch or worked from outdated files, while developers implemented UI without clear guidance or consistency.
 This led to duplicated work, visual drift, accessibility issues, and a fragmented user experience.
 We saw an opportunity not only to fix inconsistencies but to build a system that would support scalability and streamline collaboration across teams.